 The Plunge sells a variety of plunge pools including this Cold Plunge, a Hot & Cold Plunge, a Cold Plunge Pro, and a Hot & Cold Plunge Pro.
 The company’s goal is to bring a comfortable plunge experience to homes and commercial spaces.
 You can call their customer service at (916) 758-6920 or email them at [email protected] for more information.

 The base model is pretty spacious and can fit people over six feet tall, but if you find yourself wanting more room, you can always opt for the XL version.
-The Cold Plunge is a hefty investment — the base model will cost you just under $5,000 and any upgraded model will increase that price by $500 to $2,000, depending on which you choose.
-If you’re not an avid cold plunger, it may not be worth the money (just yet).
-However, if you love ice baths and want a filtered pool that can keep cold for hours, it may be time for you to take the plunge on this tub and up your recovery game.
+The Cold Plunge is a hefty investment, with prices ranging from about $5,000 to around $8,000.
+So if you’re not an avid cold plunger, it may not be worth the money (just yet).
+However, if you love ice baths and want a filtered pool that can keep cold (or hot) for hours, it may be time for you to take the plunge on this tub and up your recovery game.

 How cold can The Plunge Cold Plunge get?